LeomaiaJr/venvkiller/INSTALL.md

 ## User Interface

-VenvKiller uses the Textual library to provide a modern, cursor-based terminal user interface:
+venvkiller uses the Textual library to provide a modern, cursor-based terminal user interface:

 - Table of virtual environments with size, age, and other details
 - Detail panel showing comprehensive information about the selected environment